-The annual cost of removing the macroalgae was £72,580; however this increased to £75,120.30 when the 3 year extension was negotiated.
+The annual cost of removing the macroalgae is currently £75,120.
 Clearly the cost of removing the macroalgae is not sustainable in the medium to long term and accordingly officers commissioned Royal Haskoning to investigate options to prevent or reduce the macroalgae entering the haven.
 The initial desk top feasibility study identified a number of options that could be adopted and the majority of options require some form of hard engineering.